 Recipes are designed to take less than 30 minutes to make, though some customers comment that certain recipes can take closer to 40 minutes to fully prepare.

 Green Chef meal plans

-According to Green Chef, customers who opt for the vegetarian meals will receive “well-balanced” recipes that are meatless and centered on plant-based ingredients.
+Green Chef’s Plant Based plan offers plant-based recipes that are meatless and centered on plant-based ingredients.
 Examples of past meals include: